-TPC B Transmitter power
+TPC Bit Pattern Transmitter power

 N {TPC} = 2 N {TPC} = 4 control command

 11 1111 1

 00 0000 0

 Multi-code operation is possible for the uplink dedicated physical channels.
 When multi-code transmission is used, several parallel DPDCH are transmitted using different channelization codes, see [4].
-However, there is only one DPCCH per radio link, and up to one S-DPCCH in the case that UL_CLTD_Enable is TRUE.
+However, there is only one DPCCH per radio link, one DPCCH2 if DPCCH2 is configured and up to one S-DPCCH in the case that UL_CLTD_Enable is TRUE.